David-NanciuAlexandru/SQLight_Team_Project/README.md

 - Popa Florian
 - Nastase Alexandru

-SQLight is a simple database management system implemented in C++.
-It provides basic functionalities for creating tables, inserting data, and performing SQL-like operations.

 ## Installation

 To use SQLight, simply clone the repository and compile the source code using a C++ compiler that supports C++11 or later.